WA9ONY/Pico-RP2040/README.md

 Design
 + Vbus is the USB voltage.
-+ Vsys is the Vbus with a Shottky diode.
++ Vsys is the Vbus with a Shottky diode on the Pico PCB.
 + Vsys goes to the Pico voltage regulator that provides 3.3 Volts to the Pico, flash and clock chips.
 + Vsys is rate for 1.8 V to 5.5 V.
-+ Connect the battery to Vsys using a Shottky diode 1N5817.
++ Connect the battery Vbattery to Vsys using a Shottky diode 1N5817.
 Therefore, the highest voltage Vbus or Vbattery will power the Pico.
 + The above image shows [Treedix Compatible with Raspberry PI PICO Expansion Board PCB Shield Board Gold Plated Finish with Pin Header](https://www.amazon.com/gp/product/B08YDNMP46/ref=ppx_yo_dt_b_search_asin_image?ie=UTF8&psc=1)